xmcodings/Processing_Circle-Shadow-meffect/README.md

 just a simple shadow effect on circle.

-its actually drawing a line long enough to exceed the size of screen panel.

-line is created by sin, cos fuctions.
+its actually drawing a line long enough to exceed the size of screen panel. line thickness is equal to circle width, and draws opposite side of mouse line is created by sin, cos fuctions.

 recommended for processing newbies like me :)